moredip/ofep/007-OFEP-flag-change-events.md

 ## Caveats

-- Not all providers can reasonably implement this... some SDKs don't support subscriptions, for example.
+- Not all providers can reasonably implement this... some SDKs don't support subscriptions or configuration change notifications, for example.
 Should these providers simply never fire events?
 - Implementation in providers will likely be more divergent than imperative evaluation (based on demo work below).
 - Re-evaluating a flag after the handler fires sometimes means another round-trip, but most of the time in this case, things are locally cached - really dependant on SDK implementation.
 This is the pattern used by some vendors though, so it's not unprecedented.
 - Some SDKs can't identify individual flags have changed, so all registered handlers must fire (see cloudbees provider demo).
 This might not be such a big deal since they are likely no-ops.